NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Drug trafficking is an umbrella term the federal government uses when people sell and move drugs throughout states and across state lines.
 For example, many people will grow large amounts of marijuana in one state before moving and selling it in a different state.

-Several people are involved in an act of drug trafficking, including those who manufacture the drugs, transport the drugs, sell the drugs, and use the drugs.
+Several people are involved in the act of drug trafficking, including those who manufacture the drugs, transport the drugs, sell the drugs, and use the drugs.

 Over the last few decades, the American government has really gone to war against drugs, which will not change.
 Many people do not realize how damaging a federal-level drug conviction can be, especially since there are mandatory minimum sentences that will be imposed.